mariia-korzun/fibonacci-numbers/README.md

 # Fibonacci numbers task

-### Number are given.
+### Number is given.
 Implement a function - fibonacciNumbers, that return number of n-sequence, where n is argument function.
 * 1) Given argument not a number -  return "Passed argument is not a number".
 * 2) Return number of n-sequence, where n is argument function